Track your Experiment Progress using Events

 cv2.destroyAllWindows()

 Using the real-time API, we now have to connect to a Pupil Invisible device for recording.
-We can remotely start the recording and save events before and after stimulus presentation.
+We can remotely start the recording and save events before and after the stimulus presentation.
 The names of the events are chosen as <animal name>_start and <animal name>_end depending on the animal that is shown.

 Once all images have been shown, the recording is stopped remotely.